osxmidi/LinVst/README.md

 #### Tested VSTs (with Wine 2.8, notes and requirements may not apply to newer versions of Wine)
 - Kontakt Player 5.6.8
   - May require multiprocessing to be turned off
-  - May need msvcp140.dll (provided with a Visual C++ version)
+  - May need `msvcp140.dll` (provided with a Visual C++ version)
-  - May also require msvcp140.dll concrt140.dll api-ms-win-crt-time-l1-1-0.dll api-ms-win-crt-runtime-l1-1-0.dll ucrtbase.dll
+  - May also require `msvcp140.dll`, `concrt140.dll`, `api-ms-win-crt-time-l1-1-0.dll`, `api-ms-win-crt-runtime-l1-1-0.dll` and `ucrtbase.dll`
 - Guitar Rig 5 (same DLLs as Kontakt)
-- Reaktor 6 (msvcp140.dll concrt140.dll dll overrides for Wine 2.0)
+- Reaktor 6:
+  - May require `msvcp140.dll` and `concrt140.dll` overrides
 - FM8
+- Line 6 Helix Native:
+  - May require `msvcr120.dll` and `gdiplus.dll` overrides
-- Line 6 Helix Native (msvcr120.dll and gdiplus.dll overrides) (copy and paste username and password into the registration window)
+  - You may have to copy and paste username and password into the registration window
 - S-Gear Amp Sim
 - TH3 Amp Sim
 - IK Amplitube 4